wsxwsx543/Adventure-Android-Game/phase2/app/src/main/java/com/example/phase2/README.txt

 movement(attack, defence, and evade) to fight with the monster.
 Different movement will cause different effect.

+Attack: Make damage to the monster.
+(Has possibility to evade from the damage of boss, or make a critical attack(double damage).)
+Defence: Greatly reduce the damage received from the boss this round but cannot make damage.
+(No chance of evade)
+Evade: Increase the rate of evade this round but cannot make damage to the boss.

 Functionality:
 - The first page will be login page.
 Uses need to create their own account.